Indy Auto Man

 A window sticker, or Monroney sticker, is a requirement of federal law for any new vehicle.

 But when it comes to a used car, SUV, or truck, an original window sticker is a rare thing.
-Fortunately, there are still ways to receive one for almost any vehicle.
+Fortunately, as inform the Indy Auto Man auto sales experts, there are still ways to receive one for almost any vehicle.

 Step 1.
 Get your vehicle identification number (VIN).